ParisNeo/Gpt4All-webui/README.md

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://github.com/ParisNeo/Gpt4All-webui/blob/main/LICENSE) file for details.
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://github.com/ParisNeo/Gpt4All-webui/blob/main/LICENSE) file for details.

+## Special thanks

+Special thanks to [cclaar-byte](https://github.com/cclaar-byte) for enhancing the UI.